Raising Layer Hens for Eggs

 You can make your own chicken feed if you like, but it won’t be any cheaper than buying a feed from a reputable maker.
 You’ll have to find the right balance of protein, calcium, vitamins and minerals.
 Buying commercial feed that is specific to laying hens ensures they are getting the balanced nutrition they need.
 However, if you prefer to stay away from commercial feed and feel comfortable enough to mix your own, by all means go for it.

 Hens should start laying around five-months-old.
 On average, a good hen will lay around 300 eggs per year for her first two years.
-After that her product begins to dwindle by about 20% each year.
+After that her production begins to dwindle by about 20% each year.
 By the time a hen is four or five years old they are laying about 50% of their first-year production.

 As your hens age, you will need to decide what to do with them.
 Some people cull their hens every couple of years in order to keep egg production consistent.
 Older hens make great bone broth.
 However, if culling hens is not for you, you can either place your older hens for sale or keep them until they pass on their own.